-At the national level, Lemons has previously served on the NCRA Board of Directors for a three year term.
-He is also a past chair of NCRA's Scopists Task Force and served on the Association's Constitution & Bylaws, Technology, and Realtime Systems Administrator committees.
-He has been a contributor to the JCR magazine for many years.
-He has also served as a presenter at the national and at the state levels.
+At the national level, Lemons previously served on the NCRA Board of Directors for a three-year term, including most recently as President-Elect.
+He is also a past chair of NCRA's Scopists Task Force and served on the Association's Constitution & Bylaws, Technology, and Realtime Systems Administrator Committees.
+He has been a contributor to the Journal of Court Reporting, the official membership magazine of NCRA for many years.
+He has also served as a presenter at the national and state levels.